Arizona publisher drops poisoning claims against ex-wife

 Soldwedel unsuccessfully sought to introduce his poisoning allegations into the divorce proceedings.
 He argued Aspiranti married him for his money in an attempt to annul their marriage and invalidate the prenuptial agreement that guaranteed Aspiranti would receive $900,000 if the couple divorced and $1 million if Soldwedel died.
 A court upheld them.

 Aspiranti believes the lawsuits were retaliation for her wanting to end the marriage and because she had reported to police that Soldwedel was harassing or stalking her.
-She called the poisoning claims ludicrous, and the couple’s divorce was finalized last year.
+She called the poisoning claims ludicrous.
+The couple’s divorce was finalized last year.

-Soldwedel publicized his claims by using his newspapers to disparage Aspiranti, directing news coverage of his allegations that Aspiranti slipped poison into his food, affecting his health.
+Soldwedel used his newspapers to publicize his claims, detailing allegations that Aspiranti slipped poison into his food and greatly affected his health.

-Soldwedel also published an advertisement in the Prescott newspaper with her photo detailing his claims and most recently wrote and self-published a book that repeated the claims.
+Soldwedel also published an advertisement in the Prescott newspaper with her photo to disparage her, and most recently wrote and self-published a book that repeated the poisoning claims.
 Soldwedel said he distributed more than 30,000 copies of the first part of the book for free to newspaper subscribers.

 Aspiranti said she received a copy of the book she didn’t ask for by mail and gave it to her attorney, John Mull.
 She said in an interview that Soldwedel has “a hell of an imagination.”